Get started with Inna Essence

 An online collection of pre-recorded and LiveStream classes, available for you to access from home, at any time of the day.

-A 40 minute group class using our beautiful Pioneer and Merrithew Reformers; fully supervised and facilitated by our STOTT trained instructors.
+A 40 minute group class using our beautiful Merrithew Reformers; fully supervised and facilitated by our STOTT PILATES trained instructors.

-We have a maximum of 8 clients per class which ensures an intensely focused session with modifications to cater from beginner to advanced participants.
+We have a maximum of 10 clients per class which ensures an intensely focused session with modifications to cater to all fitness and experience levels.

 Our method of Pilates teaching sees the inclusion of modern principles of exercise science, fascial fitness and spinal rehabilitation, making it one of the safest and most effective methods available.

 Reformer Pilates helps both men and women of all ages develop optimal strength, flexibility, endurance and posture, without building bulk or stressing joints.

 The Jumpboard is a padded plate that replaces the foot bar on the Reformer and provides a non-weight bearing method to increase your endurance and stamina during a Reformer class.
 The focus on ground-reaction forces also ensures ideal activation of not only the muscles that produce the jumping action, but those that control the position and movement of the torso as well.

 Jumpboard Reformer is safe and much easier on the joints than running.
 There is no jarring of the knee joints, and clients will enjoy a full body workout, with strong abdominal control required to stabilise the body.
 Your instructor will highlight the importance of proper alignment through the hip, knee and ankle joints to engage your muscles effectively and avoid injury.

 Jumpboard Reformer is a class for members experienced in Reformer Pilates.